 SFF believes that by giving our scholarship to a program, rather than an individual student, more people can be exposed and impacted by the work of a specific organization.
 To date, approximately 125 students have benefited from our environmental and cultural scholarships over 5 years, rather than only 5 students.

-In 2022 the Greg Allikas Scholarship was awarded to Mountain School of Strings who has worked since 2010 to prove that music is a positive force for children and for society.
+2022 – the Greg Allikas Scholarship was awarded to Mountain School of Strings, who has worked since 2010 to prove that music is a positive force for children and for society.
 Research indicates that music education gives children an edge when it comes to self-esteem, motivation, resiliency and academic success.
 And as founder Ellen Ray Lee put it “there can be no measurement on what music does for the child’s soul and piece of mind.”
-The Director of the Mountain School of Strings is Hazel Ketchum (on right)
+The Director of the Mountain School of Strings is Hazel Ketchum (on right).

+2021 – Scholarship Support for Sustainability.
 In 2021 SFF scholarship was given to the Sustainable Communities class at Brevard College.
 Our environment in the future will depend on the young students of today and their understanding of the carrying capacity of our earth.
-SFF believes an investment in this education will benefit all of us.
+SF believes an investment in this education will benefit all of us.

-2028-Muddy Sneakers was awarded SFF first scholarship!
+2018 – Muddy Sneakers was awarded SF first scholarship!
 This program takes students from the classroom into nature to experience the wonders of the outdoor world.
 Students benefit from small group, hands on learning that inspires curiosity and stimulates learning.